Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/en/README.md

 This repository combines **two complementary objectives**.

-The first is to document practical methods for designing stable, engaging, and long-lasting roleplay bots for internet-connected LLMs.
+The first is to document practical methods for designing stable, engaging, and long-lasting roleplay bots for LLMs trained on internet-derived data.

 The second is to document advanced platform-specific features that can significantly improve long-term roleplay when properly understood and used.